 - Certain exercises may leave you short on room.
 For example, when performing a seated incline press on the Smith machine (especially at the high incline settings), you may find that fitting an adjustable bench in the upright position so you face out of the rack isn’t going to work.
 To get enough room to work, you’ll need to turn the bench so you face the back of the rack.
 Awkward but doable.
 It just takes getting used to it.

 These downsides are worth it for most people considering buying the G10.
 The G10 packs a ton of features into its compact design – and that’s what’s important for most people in the market for an all-in-one trainer.

 The Force USA G10 All-In-One Trainer uses space sparingly and is (relatively) kind to your wallet as well.

-Of course, the trainer isn’t cheap, with an MSRP of $3999.
+Of course, the trainer isn’t cheap, with a price tag of $2,999.
 But it does save you money.

 That’s because it replaces many different machines.
 You get a whole lot of value for the price you pay.

 Just consider what it would cost to buy each exercise station separately.